 NYSUT fully supports parents’ right to choose what is best for their children— including NYSUT members who decide as parents to opt their child out of state tests.
-Despite the temporary moratorium that eliminates certain consequences of the state tests for students and teachers, these tests are still administered and used for advisory purposes and are a significant factor for identifying low-performing schools.
+There have been changes in state policies and laws that eliminate certain consequences of the state tests for students and teachers; however, these tests are still administered and used for advisory purposes and are a significant factor for identifying low-performing schools

 ADVICE FOR LOCAL LEADERS

 We recognize that many members have strong feelings about this issue.
 As an organization, NYSUT has been clear that students should not be subjected to over-testing or burdened with field tests.
 NYSUT is on record as supporting districts that choose to opt-out of field tests.
+NYSUT has demanded the state take action to fix the serious issues with New York’s grade 3-8 ELA and math tests.
 Additional action is recommended at the local level:

 - Districts with persistent high opt-out rates will be required to develop improvement plans.
 Encourage the district to work with stakeholders to develop appropriate policies for students who choose to opt-out.
 Students should not be subject to punitive, harmful “sit and stare” policies.